staff0rd/documentation/getting-started/index.md

 ### [.NET Client](#tab/tabid-dotnet-client)

-[Install the .NET Core client API](https://www.nuget.org/packages/EventStore.ClientAPI.NetCore/) using your preferred method
+[Install the .NET client API](https://www.nuget.org/packages/EventStore.Client) using your preferred method

 Add it to your project: